JCMexplains/writing-for-success-2023/textbook.md

 [Table of Contents](#contents)

-## Writing from Research: What Will I Learn?
+## Writing From Research: What Will I Learn?

-## 11.1 The Purpose of Research Writing
+## 11.1 The Purpose Of Research Writing

 **Learning Objectives**